12 of the best restaurants in Reading

 5 Prospect Street RG1 8AY

 Serving up authentic Nepalese food, Momo House is a popular spot as rave reviews on TripAdvisor prove.
 Meals are delightfully cooked, presented and priced reasonably.
+They also do takeaway via delivery and collection.

 28 Farnham Drive RG4 6NY